 #5 Downtown Stuart

-Number 5 in our countdown of 25 of the Best Photo spots in Stuart Florida is the hub of it all.
+Number 5 in our countdown of 25 of the Best Photo Spots in Stuart is the hub of it all.
 Downtown Stuart has a sprinkle of everything, with shops, restaurants, museums, and the historic Lyric Theatre lining the downtown streets.

-There are many cute shops that serve as a backdrop to snap that special photo for the gram.
+Many cute shops serve as a backdrop to snap that special photo for the gram.

 #6 The House of Refuge Mural in Downtown Stuart

-This beautiful mural titled “House of Refuge” graces the Downtown Stuart area.
-It is located on the SW corner of Osceola Street and the roundabout.
+This beautiful mural graces the location on the SW corner of Osceola Street and the roundabout.
 This mural was painted by artist Christopher Vitale.

 #7 Courthouse Gazebo

 Gazebo Park is a small park in downtown Stuart.
-At the center of the park is a beautiful large gazebo.
+At the center of the park is a beautiful, large gazebo.
 Other park amenities include benches and a paved walkway.
-During the year the park hosts concerts, art shows, and events.
+The park hosts concerts, art shows, and events.

 #8 Stuart Heritage Museum

-The Stuart Heritage Museum claims that it has the most comprehensive history of all of Stuart and Martin County, Florida.
-It is located in a charming turn-of-the-century general merchandise store called the Stuart Feed Supply.
+The Stuart Heritage Museum houses the most comprehensive history of Stuart and Martin County.
+It is in a charming turn-of-the-century general merchandise store called the Stuart Feed Supply.

 #9 The House of Refuge

-Built as one of ten refuges along the East Coast of Florida, it is the only remaining House of Refuge on the East Coast.
+Built as one of ten refuges along the Atlantic Coast of Florida, it is the only remaining House of Refuge on the East Coast.
 Sailors used to be rescued from stranded ships in hurricanes or shipwrecks.
-Food, medicine, clothing, and a bed were provided to victims that were found after a storm.
-The house is the oldest building in Martin County and is just like it was in times when it was used.
+Food, medicine, clothing, and a bed were provided to victims found after a storm.
+The house is the oldest building in Martin County and is set up just as you would have found it when it was used.

 #10 Gilbert’s Bar at The House of Refuge